for-the-horde/greet-bot/WELCOME.md

 #covid19-reference - fact based information sharing (links only, move discussions to #covid19-discuss)
 #covid19-memes - the ONLY place to allow covid related memes (that also adhere to the Code of Conduct)

 :spam: Spam posts, sales-y posts, self-promoting without community participation is not allowed.
-For the Horde is a community to participate in, not an audience to broadcast to.
+For the Horde is a community to **participate in**, not an audience to _broadcast to_.
 Admins will ask posts like this to be removed, especially in #general.
 If not removed promptly, we will remove it.
 If you're really sure the post benefits the audience more than yourself, be sure to put it in the most relevant channel.

 💌 Want to invite someone?
 Head over to #invites and kindly answer these questions:
 - Who would you like to invite? (name and email)